Azure/app-service-linux-docs/Runtime_Support/php_support.md

 Extended support for this version of **PHP 5.6** will end on **February 01, 2021**.
 At this point any application hosted in App Service targeting this version of the **PHP 5.6** will be out of support and at risk of security vulnerabilities that remain unpatched.

+### End of Life for PHP 7.4

+Extended support for **PHP 7.4** will end on **November 28, 2022**.
+After this date, your applications will continue to run, however any application hosted in App Service targeting **PHP 7.4** will be out of support and at risk of security vulnerabilities that remain unpatched.

+## PHP 8

+The next version of PHP is expected to be [PHP 8.0](https://wiki.php.net/todo/php80).
+Official support for PHP 8 will only be available on Linux, as a result of this App Service will only only support PHP 8 on Apps Service Linux instances.

 ## Support Timeline

 | Version |  Support Status  |  End of Official Support | End of Extended Support | OS Support |